nhpc/generator-mean-seed/main/templates/docs/setup-running.md

 ### Setup
 1. [ONCE PER MACHINE/ENVIRONMENT] machine (global / program) installs
-	1. Install git, nodejs, and mongodb.
+	1. Install git, nodejs, mongodb, and phantomjs
 		1. See other README's (i.e. `docs/setup-server-windows-mac.md` or `docs/setup-server-linux.md`) or just google search for steps on how to do this.
 		2. Configure git (required for pushing and pulling)
 			1. `git config --global user.name "<your name>"`
 			2. `git config --global user.email "<your email>"`
 			3. `git config --global --add color.ui true`
 	2. Install global NPM packages.
-		1. `sudo npm install -g grunt-cli jasmine-node less karma yuidocjs forever yo generator-generator bower`
+		1. `sudo npm install -g grunt-cli bower yo jasmine-node less karma yuidocjs forever generator-mean-seed`
 			1. NOTE: karma doesn't seem to always work if install globally?? so it's in package.json now so will be installed locally (as well)
 		2. NOTE: IF new global npm packages are installed, you'll need to run this again.
 	3. Install Selenium server (for local Protractor tests, if using SauceLabs or another remote server, this can be skipped.
 Also NOTE this must be done AFTER `npm install` below since it requires Protractor first)